Ghatotkacha, Son, Father, Mother, Mahabharata Story

 Who was Ghatotkacha?

-Ghatotkacha, a prominent character in the Mahabharata, was the son of Bhima, one of the Pandava brothers, and the Rakshasi (demoness) Hidimba.
-He played a crucial role in the Kurukshetra War.
-Ghatotkacha was known for his immense strength, magical abilities, and loyalty to his family.
+Ghatotkacha was the son of Bhima, one of the Pandava brothers, and Hidimba, a demoness.
+Ghatotkacha played a big role in the Kurukshetra War.
+He was known for his incredible strength, magical abilities, and loyalty to his family.

-Ghatotkacha was a powerful warrior with the ability to change his size at will, becoming gigantic in battle.
-His most significant contribution was during the war when he fought on the side of the Pandavas.
-Ghatotkacha’s presence on the battlefield struck fear into the Kaurava army due to his ferocity and magical prowess.
+Ghatotkacha could change his size at will, becoming a giant during battles.
+His most important contribution was when he fought for the Pandavas in the war.
+His presence on the battlefield terrified the Kaurava army because of his fierce fighting and magical powers.

 Ghatotkacha Mahabharata Story